JereKuusela/valheim-upgrade_world/README.md

 - `biomes_count 100 min=5000`: Counts only biomes after 5000 meters from the world center by checking the biom every 100 meters.
 - `chests_reset TreasureChest_mountains Amber Coins AmberPearl Ruby Obsidian ArrowFrost OnionSeeds`: Rerolls mountain treasure chests which only have naturally occurring items.
-- `chests_reset looted min=1500`: Resets all chests which are 1500 meters away from the world center.
+- `chests_reset looted min=1500`: Resets all chests (both empty and non-empty) which are 1500 meters away from the world center.
 - `locations_remove Meteorite`: Removes all flametal ores.
 - `locations_reset SunkenCrypt4,Crypt2,Crypt3,Crypt4,MountainCave02,TrollCave02`: To regenerate dungeons.
 Some entraces will randomly rotate which will also randomize the dungeon layout.
 - `objects_count Spawner_\*`: Counts all creature spawnpoints.